What Loans Am I Eligible For? TUís Financial Aid Office Is Here To Help!

 For more information about Entrance Counseling, a Master Promissory Note, and Exit Counseling Click Here

 Parent Loan for Undergraduate Students (PLUS) - The parent of the dependent undergraduate student is the borrower of this loan.
 The loan can be made available after the student has completed the FAFSA and has been awarded other forms of financial aid.
 The parent may borrow up to the cost of education, minus other forms of aid, for each academic year.
 Interest accrues from the time the loan is disbursed, but parents may elect to have their payments deferred while you are in school.
-The interest rate for PLUS loans is 7.9%.
+The interest rate for PLUS loans originating after July 1, 2013 is 6.41%.
 To apply for the Parent Plus loan please go to: www.studentloans.gov

 Graduate PLUS Loan -

 Graduate and professional degree students are eligible to borrow under the PLUS Loan Program up to their cost of attendance minus other estimated financial assistance.
 The terms and conditions applicable to Parent PLUS Loans also apply to Graduate/Professional PLUS loans.
-These requirements include a determination that the applicant does not have an adverse credit history, repayment beginning on the date of the last disbursement of the loan, and a fixed interest rate of 7.9 percent.
+These requirements include a determination that the applicant does not have an adverse credit history, repayment beginning on the date of the last disbursement of the loan, and a fixed interest rate for loans originating after July 1, 2013 of 6.41 percent.
 Applicants are required to complete the FAFSA.
 They also must have applied for their annual loan maximum eligibility under the Federal Subsidized and Unsubsidized Stafford Loan Program before applying for a Graduate/Professional PLUS loan.
 To apply for the Graduate PLUS loan please go to: www.studentloans.gov

 Private Alternative Loans Ė Alternative loans are credit based loans in the studentís name (with possible co-borrower).
 Most of these loans offer deferment of repayment until six months after graduation or until six months after falling below half-time status as a student.
 When considering this option please compare repayment options, interest rates and the origination fees of each loan.
 Students can choose to borrow from any lender that they prefer, students do not have to choose from the lenders below.
 Tiffin University has chosen these preferred lenders below because they have great customer service and a great reputation with working with students.